 Research & Teaching Interests Latin American Politics, Crime, Public Security, and Civil-Military Relations

 Diego Esparza and John Ishiyama.
-Forthcoming.
+2021.
 “Born to Run: Where, When, and Why Rebel Parties Participate in Post-Conflict Elections” Journal of Elections, Public Opinion, and Parties

 Andrea Silva, Diego Esparza, Valerie Martinez, and Regina Branton.
 “Perceived police performance, racial experiences, and trust in local government.”
 Politics, Groups, and Identities(2020): 1-24.

 Diego Esparza, Valerie Martinez, Regina Branton, Kimi King, and James Meernik.
 “Violence, Trust, and Public Support for the Colombian Peace Agreement.”
 Social Science Quarterly101, no. 4 (2020): 1236-1254.